typefacedesign/document-driven-typedesign/ux/userjourneys.md

-# Overview
+---
+layout: default

-## User Persona
+title: User Journeys
+---

+# Meet Chris

-Chris is a Designer who wants to design a high quality Latin + Devanagari typeface families.
+Our primary User Persona is Chris, a Type Designer who wants to design a high quality Latin + Devanagari typeface families.

-## Acceptance Criteria

-For Chris to assess the quality of his design, he must load production-ready Font Families into a web page (testmyfont.com) and follow guided tests, then improve the Fonts and load them again until all the tests are passed.
+Acceptance Criteria: For Chris to assess the quality of his design, he must load production-ready Font Families into a web page (testmyfont.com) and follow guided tests, then improve the Fonts and load them again until all the tests are passed.

-## Scenarios

-There are 4 scenarios to consider:
+He faces 4 scenarios:

-**Managing Font Families**
+Managing Font Families

-This allows Chris to create Font Families and add/remove Fonts to them
+: Chris can create Font Families and add/remove Fonts to them

-**Previewing Font Families**
+Previewing Font Families

-This allows Chris to Preview a Font Family (similarly to the current Testing page)
+: Chris can Preview a Font Family (similarly to the current Testing page)

-**Comparing Font Families**
+Comparing Font Families

-This allows Chris to compare 1 or more Font Families at a time
+: Chris can compare 1 or more Font Families at a time

-**Testing Font Families**
+Testing Font Families

-This allows Chris to follow guided tests for his Font Family
+: Chris can follow guided tests for his Font Family

-## User Journeys

-* Managing Font Families
-	* Create a new Font Family (New User)
-	* Create a new Font Family (Existing User)
-	* Rename an existing Font Family
-	* Remove an existing Font Family
-	* Add 1 or more Fonts to a Font Family
-	* Add 1 or more existing Fonts to a Font Family
-	* Remove an existing Font from a Font Family
-* Previewing Font Families
-	* Browsing Font Families
-	* Searching Font Families
-	* Selecting 1 Font Family
-	* Selecting 2 Font Families
-	* Deselect a Font Family (1 Font Family Selected)
-	* Deselect a Font Family (2 Font Families Selected)
-* Comparing Font Families
-	* Entering Comparison Mode
-	* Leaving Comparison Mode
-* Testing Font Families
-	* Starting a new Test
-	* Answering a Segment's Questions
-	* Skipping a Question
-	* Skipping a Section
-	* Ignoring a Question
-	* Ignoring a Section
-	* Continuing a Test
-	* Completing a Test
-	* Repeating a Test
-	* Answering an Ignored Question
-	* Answering an Ignored Section
-	* Results
-		* View (Directly after testing)
-		* View (Any time after testing)
-		* Download
+* auto-gen TOC:
+{:toc}

 ------